loopbackio/loopback.io/pages/en/lb4/Model.md

 }
 ```

-With extensibility being a core feature, there are packages that add
+Extensibility is a core feature of LoopBack.
+There are external packages that
-quality of life features like integration with the legacy juggler and
+add additional features, for example, integration with the legacy juggler or
 JSON Schema generation.
 These features become available to a LoopBack model
-through the usage of `@model` and `@property` decorators from the
+through the ~~usage of~~ `@model` and `@property` decorators from the
 `@loopback/repository` module.

 ```ts